Scott Forstall hasn't spoken publicly about the iPhone in five years, not since he was fired from Apple in 2012.

 But Forstall, Apple's former SVP of iOS who worked closely alongside Steve Jobs from the time Jobs hired him at NeXT, spoke candidly about the creation of the original Apple handset during a fireside chat with journalist John Markoff Tuesday night at the Computer History Museum in Mountain View, California.

-Forstall was running the macOS 10 team when the first embers of iPhone started to glow over 10 years ago.
-Apple was actually working on a tablet project at the time, and Forstall recounted that Jobs wanted the tablet to feature capacitive touch and multitouch to one-up someone he "hated" who worked at Microsoft.
+Forstall was running the macOS 10 team when the first embers of iPhone started to glow more than 10 years ago.
+Apple was actually working on a tablet project at the time, and Forstall recounted that Jobs wanted the tablet to feature capacitive touch as well as multitouch to one-up someone he "hated" who worked at Microsoft.

 "It began because Steve hated this guy at Microsoft.
-That is the actual origin," Forstall said, quickly adding this person wasn't Bill Gates.
+That is the actual origin," Forstall said, quickly adding the person at Microsoft wasn't Bill Gates.

 Jobs was adamant about not using a stylus, and set the hardware team to work developing a multi-touch tablet.